ICanBoogie/ICanBoogie/README.md

-### The main dispatcher is instantiated
+### Request dispatchers are collected

 The `ICanBoogie\HTTP\Dispatcher::collect` event of class [ICanBoogie\HTTP\Dispatcher\CollectEvent](http://icanboogie.org/docs/class-ICanBoogie.HTTP.Dispatcher.CollectEvent.html)
-is fired when the dispatcher is instantiated.
+is fired when dispatchers are collected, just before the main dispatcher is instantiated.

 Third parties may use this event to register dispatchers or alter dispatchers.

+The following code illustrate how a `hello` dispatcher, that returns "Hello world!" when the request matches the path "/hello", can be registered.

 ```php
 <?php